 Apple’s backup strategy …

 Apple offers two versions of complete device backups, via iTunes and via iCloud.
-Both backups are contain all data of your device and, in case of a device’s malfunctioning, can be used to restore the complete device.
+Both backups contain all data of your device and, in case of a device’s malfunctioning, can be used to restore the complete device.

 Please read again: The complete device.